FabricioLince/BehaviourEsolang/README.md

 A value is _falsy_ when it's NIL or BOOLEAN False.

+### NIL

+NIL can represent an empty value, such as non-initialized Variables or a position outside range on a STRING or a LIST.
+They are also used to repesent an error status, like an invalid operation.

+There is no reserved word or symbol to represent it in an expression, it can only be achieved as a result for an evaluation.

+Any operation with NIL will be evaluated to NIL.
+Currently the only exception is the equals `==` and not equals `~=` operations, which evaluates to BOOLEAN False and BOOLEAN True respectively.
+This may change in the near future.

+### BOOLEAN

+The regular old True or False.

+There is no reserved word or symbol to represent them in an expression, they can only be achieved as a result for an evaluation.

+BOOLEAN values can be compared against each other using `==` and `~=`.
+The value can be inverted using `~` or by multiplying it by `-1`.
+Any other operation will result in NIL.

+### NUMBER

+Numerical value.
+Long double value as defined in C++.

+You can type a integer value like this: `25`.
+Or a decimal value with the decimal portion separated by a dot like this: `2.5`.
+If the number only has a decimal part you need to preceed with zero, like this: `0.25`.

+Between two NUMBER values the following operations can be performed:
+- Addition `+`;
+- Subtraction `-`;
+- Multiplication `*`;
+- Division `/`;
+- Modulo (division remainder) `%`;
+- Comparison:
+  - (bigger than) `>`;
+  - (less than) `<`;
+  - (bigger equal than) `>=`;
+  - (less equal than) `<=`;
+  - (equals) `==`;
+  - (not equals) `~=`;

+The NUMBER can be converted to integer (i.e. discard the decimal part) using Length operator `#` before it.

+It can be evaluated to BOOLEAN False with Negator `~` before it.

+It can be evaluated as non-zero with Execute `!` before it, this evaluates to BOOLEAN False when zero, BOOLEAN True otherwise.

 ## Control Nodes

 There are Sequencers, Selector and Repeaters, these are the control Nodes.

+We also have the Optional and the Negator, which modify the resulting evaluation of a Node.

 ### Sequencer